piever/juliacon2018/src/index.md

 ---

-# Pipeline: grouping
+# Pipeline: out of core

-The pipeline has support for grouping:
+We can use the same idea to run our pipeline in parallel on each cluster:

 ```@example meta
-@apply iris :Species flatten=true begin
+@applychunked iris5 begin
     @map {Ratio = :SepalLength/:SepalWidth, Sum = :SepalLength + :SepalWidth}
     sort(_, :Ratio, rev = true)
     _[1:2]